Ammar-Amjad/Bitcoin-Miner/README.md

 # Task:

-To make a Bitcoin miner able to mine 0’s based on the input that user enters, Outputting the required stats and messages.
+To make a Erlang based Bitcoin miner able to mine 0’s based on the input that user enters, Outputting the required stats and messages.

 # Components: